Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: The Proof of Theorem

-\end{proof} \begin{remark} Since $0 < R < 1$, the HJB equation (\ref{eq:HJB}) is defined on $[0,\infty)$, while classical HJB equation is defined on $\mathbb{R}$ or an open subset of $\mathbb{R}$.
+Then, letting $\theta\rightarrow0$ in (\ref{03182zhou}), by (\ref{101025}) the following contradiction is induced: The proof is completed. \end{proof} \begin{rem} Since $0 < R < 1$, the HJB equation (\ref{eq:HJB}) is defined on $\mathbb{R}_+$, while classical HJB equation is defined on $\mathbb{R}$ or an open subset of $\mathbb{R}$.
 Hence, we can not apply the result of classical HJB equation to our case.
 In particular, we need to prove (\ref{x_0y_0>0}) holds true.
 Specifically, to obtain the maximum point for the auxiliary function $\varphi$, we add the term $\frac{\theta}{2}(x+y)$ to $\varphi$.
-Since $\delta\nu$ is fixed, it remains to prove that (\ref{03181zhou}) holds. his constitutes the key difference from the viscosity solution theory of the classical HJB equation as in \cite{FS06}. \end{remark}

-\begin{remark} While the existence of a viscosity solution can be established for any $R \ne 1$, the uniqueness for $R > 1$ remains unclear.
+Since $\delta\nu$ is fixed, it remains to prove that (\ref{03181zhou}) holds.
+This constitutes the key difference from the viscosity solution theory of the classical HJB equation as in \cite{FS06}. \end{rem} \begin{rem} Compared to the classical HJB equations, another key distinction is that the supremum in the HJB equation (\ref{eq:HJB}) depends on $g(x)$.
+This presents significant challenges.
+In fact, we need to establish the validity of equality (\ref{101125}), which requires the use of the strict concavity of supresolution $v$. \end{rem} \begin{rem} While the existence of a viscosity solution can be established for any $R \ne 1$, the uniqueness for $R > 1$ remains unclear.
 In this case, the optimal value function does not satisfy a sublinear growth condition, and the boundary condition $J(0)$ is not well-defined.
 More importantly, Lemma \ref{lemma:unqueness} does not apply, as the function $\varphi(x,y)$ does work for the situation $R>1$.
 Consequently, we cannot establish the uniqueness of the viscosity solution.
-In fact, this difficulty arises even under the standard CRRA utility when $R > 1$, as shown in \cite{Z94}. \end{remark}
+In fact, this difficulty arises even under the standard CRRA utility when $R > 1$, as shown in \cite{Z94}. \end{rem} \begin{proof}[Proof of Theorem \ref{th-unique}]